A new report issued by three Central Asian and one

 (Belgium) has assisted with compiling and editing it, as part of a joint

+project implemented by the four organizations.
 The report addresses, in particular, issues related to freedom of

 expression, freedom of assembly and association, as well as equality before the